sig-rpc/sig-rpc.github.io/_profilers/python/viztracer.md

 python -m vizviewer result.json
 ```

+This should then open `vizviewer` in your web browser.

 ## Interpreting Output

 VizViewer provides an interactive visualisation of the timeline, that can be panned and zoomed to investigate the call-stack throughout the program's execution.

+You can pan the timeline by holding **Shift** and dragging, or by pressing **A** and **D** on your keyboard.
+To zoom, hold **Ctrl** and scroll with your mouse wheel, or use **W** and **S**.

+You can also pan and zoom using the bar located just below the ruler at the top of the screen.
+At first, the bar appears white with grey handles on both ends.
+Drag the handles inward (no **Shift** required) to zoom into part of the timeline.
+To pan, drag the white section itself, or click and drag within the grey area to create a new zoom range.

 {% figure caption:"An example of the visualisation provided by VizViewer." label:viztracer-example %}
 [![A visualisation of a call-stack's execution timeline within VizTracer.](/assets/viztracer-example.png)](/assets/viztracer-example.png)